juucustodio/xamarin-docs.pt-br/docs/ios/troubleshooting/mtouch-errors.md

 <a name="MT5301" />

-### <a name="mt5301-missing-strip-tool-please-install-xcode-command-line-tools-component"></a>MT5301: Faltando ferramenta 'Remover'.
+### <a name="mt5301-missing-strip-tool-please-install-xcode-command-line-tools-component"></a>MT5301: Ferramenta 'retirar' ausente.
 Instale o componente 'Ferramentas de linha de comando' do Xcode

 <a name="MT5302" />